The Church commemorates one of its greatest theologians, Bishop Gregory of Nyssa.

 For his great contribution to the Orthodox Church, Gregory of Nyssa was rightly called “Father of Fathers” while Theodosius the Great called him the pillar of Orthodoxy.
 He died peacefully in AD 394.
 He was the author of many important works: exegetical, dogmatic, catechetical, ethical, panegyric, encomia, epitaphs, and a eulogy for his brother Basil the Great.

-The Fathers and Teachers of the Church, such as Gregory of Nyssa, teach us that the combination of the study of Theology with humility, as well as human knowledge with spiritual practice in Christ, provide man with the good path to get closer to God.
+The Fathers and Teachers of the Church, such as Gregory of Nyssa, teach us that the combination of the study of Theology with humility, as well as human knowledge with spiritual practice in Christ, provides man with a good path to get closer to God.

 Source: Church of Cyprus